adancedwin/readable_password_generator/README.md

 # Readable password generator
-Meant to generate readable for human passwords
+Meant to generate readable for humans passwords

 Can be istalled as a gem:
 ```